StevenMayher/432-2022/labs/lab03/README.md

 ## Instructions

 The instructions for completing Lab 03 [are found here](https://github.com/THOMASELOVE/432-2022/blob/main/labs/lab03/lab03_instructions.md).
+Dr. Love revised these substantially on 2022-02-06.
+Make sure you have the latest version, with 10 questions, rather than 15.

 ## Data